 Groups on Edmodo is one venue where teachers can connect in and out of school in a convenient and inexpensive manner.
 The virtual space made available by Edmodo allows teachers to share resources, discuss ideas, and collaborate whenever and wherever they are.
-To create your first teacher group on Edmodo using the mobile app, just follow the steps described below.
+To create your first teacher group on the Edmodo Windows app, just follow the steps described below.